araskazemi/greenhouse/Identity_Binding.md

 - end-user have chosen to bound this record to his/her eIDAS notified eID.

 Identity binding can be made through a number of different record matching processes.
-This processes can be run separately or in combination and can result in linked identifications based on three different levels of confidence:
+These processes are run separately or in combinations and can result in linked identifications based on three different levels of confidence:
 - A: Basic
 - B: Enhanced